• • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •

 The Library now provides full-colour scanning service of most of its collection.
 This requires that scans be sent to the patronís email address as an electronic copy (JPG/TIFF/PDF).
 We aim to have the electronic copy sent within 24 hours of request (with the exception of weekends and holidays).
 The cost for this service is $0.25/page.
 Requests must be made in person as payment is required prior to the scanning.
 Further details and theare available.

 Report from the

-Although we have no exact count of our total resources, we estimate that we have about 160,000 items (not counting about 60,000 slides).
-Printed books amount to about 130,000 titles; books on microfiche or microfilm 15,000; reels of microfilm 9000; CD-ROMs and DVDs about 700.
-We subscribe to around 200 scholarly journals in 10 different languages.
-We hold 25 manuscript codices and over 4100 off-prints and pamphlets.
-We also help purchase online resources that are available to everyone in the U of T system.
+We estimate that we have about 150,000 items (not counting about 60,000 colour slides).
+Printed books amount to about 100,000 titles; books on microfiche or microfilm 20,000; rare books 2,400 (39 incunabula); 25 manuscripts; 50 single manuscript pages; ca. 200 parchment documents; 9,000 manuscripts on microfilm; and about 1,500 CD-ROMs and DVDs.
+We subscribe to around 200 scholarly journals in 10 different languages, of which 76 represent the only current Toronto holdings.
+We also hold over 5,100 offprints of scholarly articles and pamphlets and help purchase on-line resources that are available to everyone in the U of T system.

-We are grateful to the Janet E. Hutchison Foundation, Father Edward Jackman, the Friends of the Library, and friends and colleagues of the late Virginia Brown and the late Caroline Suma-Valenzuela for contributions to our acquisitions funds.
-A gift from Mr Leonard Gillis made possible the conservation of several books in the Joseph Pope Rare Book Room.
-Other contributions were received from Father Conrad Harkins, OFM, Robert Henry, John McErlean, Myra Nan Rosenfeld, Penny Cole, and Erika Rummel.
+We are grateful to the Janet E. Hutchison Foundation, the Centre for Medieval Studies, Maruja Jackman, the Friends of the Library, and Father Edward Jackman for contributions to our acquisitions funds.
+A gift from the Hutchison Foundation made possible the conservation of several books in the Joseph Pope Rare Book Room.
 The value of gifts in kind – manuscripts and printed works – amounted to nearly $700,000 over the two years.

 JAMES K. FARGE, CSB